PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 A great example of this is using the L1 blockchain as the source of randomness, which avoids every game having to re-implement a randomness oracle from scratch.

-This is possible as sovereign rollups can [project](https://www.youtube.com/watch?v=XgOK4Gf9tO8) L1 state to the L2.
+This is possible as sovereign rollups can project L1 state to the L2.
+A deep dive into data projections and the full modular gaming rollup stack [can be found in this video.](https://www.youtube.com/watch?v=t9En_PR3NCA)

 ## Stateful NFTs and NFT compression